 With the WordPress plugin Advanced Database Cleaner, you can also remove the data waste of historically grown websites.
 The plugin shows you orphaned data so that you can clean it up.
 This is data that can no longer be linked to and therefore takes up unnecessary storage space.

-As with all other plugins, it is essential to back up your database before use so that you can restore it in the event of unwanted errors.
+As with all other plugins, it is essential to back up your database before use so that you can restore it if any unwanted errors occur.

-5. clean up and optimize the media library
+5. clean up and optimise the media library

 The longer you run your website, the more likely it is that there will be images in your media library that you are not using.
 This takes up unnecessary storage space, increases the size of your backups and slows down the speed of your website.